Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/README.md

 # Valentin-Kravchenko-MockBank
-Training project for Java Web Development course
+Training project for the Java Web Development course 2021-2